 We have our Departure Meeting today and on our first morning take the opportunity to visit two well known animal conservation projects in Nairobi, Kenya's capital.
-At The Giraffe Centre we hand feed giraffe in the beautiful grounds of the Giraffe Manor.
-There is also the option to visit Sheldrick's Elephant Orphanage which introduces us to the work being done to protect Africa's elephants and other species.
+At The Gira&e Centre we hand feed gira&e in the beautiful grounds of the Gira&e Manor before heading to Sheldrick's Elephant Orphanage which introduces us to the work being done to protect Africa's elephants and other species.
 Our first evening together we take time to get to know our fellow travellers.
 To bed early though tonight, as it is an early rise tomorrow.

-Meals: X1 Dinner
+Est. Drive Time: 0 hours Meals: X1 Dinner

-Included wildlife activity: The Giraffe Park

-Optional excursion: Sheldrick's Elephant Orphanage
+Included wildlife activities: The Giraffe Centre, Sheldrick's Elephant Orphanage